-The sender knows its current allowed sending rate X, and maintains an estimate of the current round trip time R. The sender also maintains X\recv\set as a small set of recent X\recv values (typically only two values).
-X\recv\set is first initialized to contain a single item, with value Infinity (or a suitably large number).
-The variable recv\limit is defined as the limit on the sending rate that is computed from the receive rate.
-In this document, in step (4) below, recv\limit is specified as twice the maximum value in X\recv\set.
-Future documents [KFS07] might specify alternate values for recv\limit.
+The sender knows its current allowed sending rate X, and maintains an estimate of the current round trip time R. The sender also maintains X_recv_set as a small set of recent X_recv values (typically only two values).
+X_recv_set is first initialized to contain a single item, with value Infinity (or a suitably large number).
+The variable recv_limit is defined as the limit on the sending rate that is computed from the receive rate that has been saved or modified in X_recv_set.
+In this document, in step (4) below, recv_limit is specified as twice the maximum value in X_recv_set.
+Future documents [KFS07] might specify alternate values for recv_limit.

-When a feedback packet is received by the sender at time t\now, the current time in seconds, the following actions should be performed.
+When a feedback packet is received by the sender at time t_now, the current time in seconds, the following actions should be performed.